On Zermelo's planar navigation problem for convex bodies, and implications for non-convex optimal routing: The case of an affine current

-Supposing that $\eps$ be sufficiently small and if the regions $A$ and $B$ are close enough, we can assume that \eqref{eq_p00_den_ls_ci} be never satisfied.
-Then, the optimal controls must be constant or satisfy \eqref{eq_ZNElce_ls_ci}.
-The latter is a separable differential equation and admits the general solution
+and similar relations holds for the other values of $\alpha\in[0,2\pi)$.
+By straightforward estimates, the reader can easily check that, for any point $B$ belonging to the reachable set $R$, {the factor inside the round brackets in} (b) never vanishes.
+Thus, {\em the optimal controls must be constant or satisfy \eqref{eq_ZNElce_ls_ci}.} The latter is a separable differential equation and admits the general solution